abstract-open-solutions/abstract.pfg2pdf/README.rst

 A PFG action for creating and downloading a PDF built with data from user input.

-PDF download happens as you submit the form.

 Usage
 -----

 Add Form Folder and add a `FormToPDFAdapter` to it.

 On the adapter, in the field `PDF-Body Template` you can insert the ZPT code that will be used to generate the PDF.
+In the field `download timeout` you can set the amount of seconds that will pass before the download starts.

+Once you add the form adapter to the form, the `pdf_redirect` view will be applied to the thanks page configured in the form.
+In this way, whenever the user gets to the final page the download will start after the timeout you set on the adapter.

+NOTE: if you create/change the thanks page associated w/ the form, remember to apply the view to it.

+You can do it by goint to this URL: `http://myplone/myform/thanks-page/setLayout?layout=pdf_redirect`.

 Installation